mita07/my-resume/index.md

 __Musical Website__

--This website is made based on the present scenario of the agriculture and it provides some basic informations about an Agricultural Company.
+-This website is made based on the present scenario of the musical sector and it helps to find different types of songs of varius artists.

 __*Features*__

-- -Use of modern technology & products
+- -Use of flash for animations
-- -Online membership
-- -Get news update on agriculture
+- -Get latest music album
-- -Provides better online services
-- -Billing and Payment Module
+- -Advantage of different types songs download or play

 __Project URL__